Ecommerce software development company

 Discovery

-Map the product catalogue structure, the checkout and fulfilment requirements, the integration landscape (ERP, warehouse, 3PL, payment gateways), and the operational workflows that the platform needs to support.
-Identify where the current approach -- whether a SaaS platform with workarounds or manual processes -- creates the most friction.
-Agree scope and produce a fixed-price specification before development begins.
+We map the product catalogue structure, the checkout and fulfilment requirements, the integration landscape (ERP, warehouse, 3PL, payment gateways), and the operational workflows the platform needs to support.
+We identify where the current approach, whether a SaaS platform with workarounds or manual processes, creates the most friction.
+We agree scope and produce a fixed-price specification before development begins.

 2. 02